PiBrewing/craftbeerpi4-documentation/master/development.md

 Some properties will be used as default for the different plugin classes.
 - A Kettle will for instance always require a kettle logic, a sensor, a heater (actor) and an agotator (actor).
 - A Fermenter will always require a logic, a heater, a cooler, a sensor, a brewname and a target temp.

-- Only the properties you want to ise in addition have to be specified in the @parameters.
+- Only the properties you want to use in addition have to be specified in the @parameters.
 {% endhint %}

+#### Examples for Propertytypes

+##### Property.Select
+`Property.Select("Type", options=["Temperature", "Gravity/Angle", "Battery", "RSSI"], description="Select which type of data to register for this sensor.
+For Angle, Polynomial has to be left empty")`